gvwilson/fiction/leaderboard/index.md

 I got an hour with the Turner, though, which almost made the trip worthwhile.
-It dropped out of sight in the early '30s when English museums started putting their collections out on "permanent loan" to make ends meet.
+It dropped out of sight in the early thirties when English museums started putting their collections on "permanent loan" to make ends meet.
-It showed up at a sale in Italy a few years later, pre-leaderboard, then disappeared again until Guo Leji stopped being Vice Premier of the Standing Committee of the National People's Congress (or so my pad told me) and started being dead.
+It showed up at a sale in Italy a few years later, then disappeared again until Guo Leji stopped being Vice Premier of the Standing Committee of the National People's Congress (or so my tablet told me) and started being dead.

 I scrolled down,
-filling time while my minidrone camera completed its scan.
+filling time while my minidrone camera scanned the painting.
 Guo's story was typical:
-graft, bribes, fingers in too many pies, yadda bloody boo, so tangled that even AI accountants couldn't keep track of it.
+graft, bribes, fingers in too many pies, yadda bloody boo, so tangled that even the best AI couldn't keep track of it.
 Or maybe he didn't trust them and tried to juggle it all in his head.

 The camera chimed softly to tell me it was done.
-I held out my hand and waited for it to settle on my palm.
+I plucked it out of the air and weighed it in my hand as I gave the painting one last, long look.
-Twenty terabytes wasn't an archival-quality scan, but it would be good enough to train the AI painting tutor that was trying to teach me how to perform miracles like this.
+Twenty terabytes wasn't an archival-quality scan, but it would be good enough to train the AI that was trying to teach me how to perform miracles like this.

-I stepped back and gave it one last long look.
-I'd put off the inevitable for as long as I plausibly could.
 I put the camera in its case,
-put the case in my satchel,
+put the case in my pocket,
 and went to find Bench and her client.

 Chibundu "Zeebop" Unigwe,
-twenty-seven.
+age twenty-seven.
 Born in Lagos,
 grew up in Accra,
 started coding music in his teens,